pyscaffold/pyscaffold/docs/extensions.rst

 Structure Helper Methods
 ------------------------

-PyScaffold yet provides extra facilities to manipulate the project structure: similarly to the actions list, the structure representation is also wrapped in a custom class instead of a plain :obj:`dict` when passed as the first argument for the actions.
+PyScaffold also provides extra facilities to manipulate the project structure: similarly to the actions list, the structure representation is also wrapped in a custom class instead of a plain :obj:`dict` when passed as the first argument for the actions.
 The available helper methods are:

-- :obj:`~pyscaffold.api.Scaffold.merge`
+- :obj:`~pyscaffold.structure.Structure.merge`
-- :obj:`~pyscaffold.api.Scaffold.ensure_file`
+- :obj:`~pyscaffold.structure.Structure.ensure_file`
-- :obj:`~pyscaffold.api.Scaffold.reject_file`
+- :obj:`~pyscaffold.structure.Structure.reject_file`

 The first method can be used to deep merge a dictionary argument with the current representation of the to-be-generated directory tree, automatically